Sentry vs Push Security

 Features

-AI Code Review to predict regressions before merge
+AI Code Review to catch regressions before merge

 Uptime Monitoring for endpoint availability